Guide to Acute Liver Failure

 Transplantation

-For all other cases of acute liver failure, a liver transplantation is the only treatment option.
+For many other cases of acute liver failure, a liver transplantation is the only treatment option.
 This involves removing the diseased liver and replacing it with a healthy donor liver.

 Because of how quickly acute liver failure can progress, patients who are eligible for a liver transplantation will be given a “status one” classification on the transplant waiting list.
 This lets them bypass other patients and receive a donor liver much sooner, often within just 48 to 72 hours.